Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/README.md

 and prices compared to production, and therefore produces a different margin for the same portfolio.

-Occasionally, we set up a [what-if sandbox](https://whatif.cpme.eurex.com) with production market data but with different risk model parametrization, as a testing ground before the new setup becomes productive.
+Occasionally, we set up a Eurex [what-if sandbox](https://whatif.cpme.eurex.com) with production market data but with different risk model parametrization, as a testing ground before the new setup becomes productive.
 This will be announced by the usual channels.